prometheus/jmx_exporter/docs/standalone/COMBINED_MODE.md

 - The Standalone JMX Exporter runs as a separate application to your application and collects JMX MBean metrics via RMI
 - `<PORT>` is required for HTTP mode
 - `<HOSTNAME>` is optional
-- Listens for metrics requests on all IP addresses on port `<PORT>`

 ## OpenTelemetry Configuration